38 Reasons You Need At Least a $500 Emergency Fund

 - Flat tire

 - Missing work due to illness when you’re paid hourly and do not have sick leave/vacation/etc.

 - Increase in utility bills

 - Uniforms for kids sports or extracurricular activities

 Of this list, chances are you’ve already experienced quite a few of them.
-And since we can’t really prevent them or know when Murphy is going to rear his ugly head, the one thing we can do is be prepared.
+And since we can’t really prevent them or know when Murphy’s Law is going to rear its ugly head, the one thing we can do is be prepared.

-Now that you’re in the savings mindset, and ready to be prepared for whatever life throws your way, head over to take the America Saves pledge, or re-pledge for “Emergency Fund” to get accountability and support to help you along the way.
+Now that you’re in the savings mindset and ready to be prepared for whatever life throws your way, head over to take the America Saves pledge, or re-pledge for “Emergency Fund” to get accountability and support to help you along the way.